TRex22/MakeAISpeedy/README.md

 # Experiment 2 - A look at image pre-processing
 This experiment looks at the impact of the input image size on time, memory usage and the accuracy performance of the ResNet18 model.

 As expected the smaller the dimensional size of the input images the faster the training and evaluation is and the less memory that is used.
-However accuracy does drop off quite substantially as the amount of input data decreases. only up to the 60x60x3 input size images are realistically usable.
+However accuracy does drop off quite substantially as the amount of input data decreases.
+Only up to the 60x60x3 input size images are realistically usable.
 However the time and memory savings more than double.

 ## Results
 ### Time Impact